-Comparing Purpose-Built / Vehicle-Installed Devices with "Bring Your Own Device (BYOD)" ELD Options
+Comparing Purpose-Built ELD Devices with Bringing Your Own Device (BYOD)

 The types of devices available to assist in managing your fleet generally fall into three categories:

 - Purpose-Built / Vehicle-Installed: Designed specifically with the job in mind.
 Managed by the software provider, purpose-built solutions are secure, ruggedized and easy to manage.

 - PYOD (Pick Your Own Device): Designed around popular consumer devices but still managed by the software provider, this gives you more device choices than the singular purpose-built, but is not as rugged or secure.

 - BYOD (Bring Your Own Device): This solution is the most flexible as far as number of devices you can select from, from smart phones to tablets, since the software being used can run on whichever device the you use.
 However, it involves multiple vendors for a full solution, which can be problematic, as well as Mobile Device Management issues, such as additional data costs and personal use, which need to be considered.

 Here’s how they compare: